bin456789/reinstall/README.en.md

 ### Feature 1: Install Linux

 - If no version number is entered, the latest version will be installed.
+- When installing on a virtual machine, it will automatically select a slimmed-down kernel.

 ```bash
 bash reinstall.sh centos   7|8|9  (8|9 for the stream version)